mr-habib/ICS3U_LoopExercises/README.md

 ```

 ## Multiplication table
 Have the user input an integer (Could be positive or negative).
-Print the first twelve multiles of the user's number.
+Print the first twelve multiles of the user's number.</br>
 Example interaction:
 ```
 >> Enter a number: 2